senarvi/theanolm/README.rst

 +--------------------------------+-----------------------+-----------------+
 | Adam                           | adam                  | 0.01            |
 +--------------------------------+-----------------------+-----------------+

+AdaGrad automatically scales the gradients before updating the neural network parameters.
+It is the fastest method to converge and usually reaches close to the optimum without manual annealing.
+ADADELTA is an extension of AdaGrad that is not as aggressive in scaling down the gradients.
+It seems to benefit from manual annealing, but still stay behind AdaGrad in terms of final model performance.

+Nesterov Momentum requires manual annealing, but seems to find the best final model.

 The number of sequences included in one mini-batch can be set with the ``--batch-size`` argument.
 Larger mini-batches are more efficient to compute on